 Inside this detailed view, you can click on any of the Q&As and modify them according to your needs.
 When you're editing a particular Q&A, you will see all the relevant information (apart from the question and answer), including the last update time and the source URL that Lyro scanned.

-Remember that you can disable individual Q&As from any list or from Copilot, without deleting them permanently!
-In order to disable a Q&A from a specific usage, deactivate the blue toggle next to Used by.
+Remember that you can disable any individual Q&A from Lyro or Copilot usage, without deleting them permanently!
+In order to disable a Q&A from a specific usage, deactivate the blue toggle next to Used by:

 Adding question-and-answer pairs manually